I've been asked a lot where

 till you do and then you knew

-you knew them all along?
+you knew it all along?

 So I just start writing and see where it goes